-In honor of this lovely weather we're having here in LA, I'm going to blog about the so-called Raincoat scene.
-Before Goth -- for that matter, before New Grave, Dark Wave, Cold Wave or any of those other Ren Fair-reeking or overly categorized scenes, the British music press took to lumping together a bunch of bands and their fans and calling them "raincoats."
+In honor of this lovely weather we're having here in Los Angeles, I'm going to blog about the so-called Raincoat scene.
+Before Goth -- for that matter, before New Grave, Dark Wave, Cold Wave or any of those other overly specific scenes (that I will dutifully write about in time), the British music press took to lumping together a bunch of bands and their fans and calling them "raincoats."
 Why?
 Because since their invention in the 1850s, nothing has silently and eloquently conveyed, "I'm dark, brooding and Romantic" like slouching in a trench coat.
 OK, it could also convey, "I'm stealing porn and not wearing clothes underneath."
 That's a different sort of Raincoat Brigade.

 The earliest usage of "raincoat" in this sense that I've found is in an edition of NME.
 "1982 was also a year of recession in the U.K. A broken economy, you could argue, enabled both genres to flourish: sleek synth-pop helped people transcend national gloom, glowering raincoat-rock authorised them to wallow in it."